 I know you don’t want to spend a fortune getting your site online, but some costs are unavoidable.

-If you’re going to start a website, you have to get hosting.
+If you’re going to start a blog, you have to get hosting.
 Without hosting, there’s no website.

 Installing WordPress has always been pretty easy.
 That said, you would need to name a database table and fill out some fields that may be confusing for a non-tech savvy user.

 Nexcess eliminates this entire process and automatically generates a WordPress site for you the moment you signup.

 Maybe I shouldn’t have even included this step!